A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Introduction

-\textbf{Literature review.} We next review the related literature, in particular, one-shot and CL methods. \emph{One-shot methods} have been studied in~\cite{zhang-duchi,guha2019one,zhou2020distilled,one-shot_fl,one_shot_clust}.
+\emph{One-shot methods} have been studied in~\cite{zhang-duchi,guha2019one,zhou2020distilled,one-shot_fl,one_shot_clust}.
 The work~\cite{zhang-duchi} studies one-shot averaging, where each user trains a model locally and the final model is produced by averaging all the local models.
 The method achieves the same MSE guarantees as centralized learning, i.e., order-optimal rates in terms of sample size, provided that the number of samples available to each user is above a threshold.
 The work~\cite{guha2019one} proposes to train $K $ ensemble based methods for supervised and semi-supervised problems.
 The work~\cite{zhou2020distilled} proposes a one-shot distillation method.
 The work~\cite{one-shot_fl} studies one-shot methods in distributed settings under constraints on the communication budget and shows order-optimality under certain regimes.
 The work~\cite{one_shot_clust} introduces a one-shot FL method designed specifically for data clustering.
 The methods in~\cite{zhang-duchi,one-shot_fl} provide strong theoretical guarantees, however, they assume that the data across all users follows a single distribution.
-In modern DL systems, particularly in FL, data across different users comes from different distributions, hence violating the single distribution assumptions made in prior works. \emph{To the best of our knowledge, no theoretical results for one-shot methods are established under the presence of statistical heterogeneity, i.e., multiple data distributions}\footnote{\cite{one_shot_clust} provide theoretical analysis under heterogeneity, but the method is designed only for data clustering and not general learning.}. \emph{CL} has been studied in~\cite{ieee_ghosh,even2022sample,mansour2020three,ghosh2019robust,Sattler_clustered,armacki2022personalized}.
-Works~\cite{ieee_ghosh,mansour2020three} propose similar methods, that iteratively estimate cluster membership and perform model updates, with order-optimal rates in terms of sample size.
-The method in~\cite{ghosh2019robust} is a robust algorithm for clustered learning, under the presence of adversarial users.
-The method in~\cite{Sattler_clustered} is based on successive bi-partitioning of the users.
-The method in~\cite{armacki2022personalized} aims to simultaneously infer the clustering of users and train models, without require knowledge of the number of clusters.
-Finally,~\cite{even2022sample} study oracle complexity lower-bounds and propose an algorithm that matches the lower bound.
-All of the methods require potentially many rounds of communication and model training, among which, the best is achieved by~\cite{ieee_ghosh}, requiring $\mathcal{O}\left(\frac{\kappa m}{|C_{(K)}|}\log\left( \frac{2D}{\varepsilon}\right) \right)$ communication rounds.
+Note that our use of term \emph{one-shot} refers to the number of \emph{communication rounds}, which is somewhat different from the use in \emph{few-shot learning} where the goal is to learn a model with a limited \emph{number of samples}, e.g.,~\cite{Tao_2022,WANG2021107510,10.1145/3386252}.
+In modern DL systems, particularly in FL, data across different users comes from different distributions, hence violating the single distribution assumptions made in prior works. \emph{To the best of our knowledge, no theoretical results for one-shot methods are established under the presence of statistical heterogeneity, i.e., multiple data distributions}\footnote{\cite{one_shot_clust} provide theoretical analysis under heterogeneity, but the method is designed only for data clustering and not general learning.}.